andrei021/100-days-of-code/r1-log.md

 ### Day 4
 • Took one lesson on Udemy about method overloading;

-• I also did a "inches to centimeters" converter by using 2 methods: one transforms the inches to feet and remaining inches and the other one takes the previous result and converts it to centimeters.
+• I also did a 'inches to centimeters' converter by using 2 methods: one transforms the inches to feet and remaining inches and the other one takes the previous result and converts it to centimeters.

 I know I could have done it directly from inches to centimeters but that's not what the exercise asked.
 It 'forced' me to call a method within another method (not main :laughing:), which obviously helps me getting a better understanding of the methods.